CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: Method

 We have shown in the previous section that self-supervised correlation information can successfully be used to improve the dense quality of open-vocabulary features.
-If the difficulty of densifying CLIP is well-known, we show here that CLIP features already contain \emph{good localization information} which can be extracted with light models.
-We indeed predict \textbf{both} DINO correlation $A^\xi$ and FOUND predictions $M$ (described in \autoref{sec:leveraging-self}) from CLIP with dedicated convolutional layers.
+If the difficulty of densifying CLIP is well-known, we show here that CLIP features already contain \emph{good localization information} which can be extracted with a light model.
+We indeed predict DINO correlations $A^\xi$ from CLIP with a single convolutional layer.